waymondo/turboboost/README.md

 |`:prepend`                     |`prepend()`     |
 |`:append`                      |`append()`      |

 The value can be any jQuery selector.
-Examples usage:
+Example usage:

 ``` ruby
 respond_to do |format|